Financial Planning

 What Is a Cash Flow Forecast?

-At the most basic level, the point of a cash flow forecast is to make sure you understand whether or not you have the necessary amount of cash to keep your business up and running.
-But a great forecast does more than just confirm you have enough working capital to pay your bills and employees.
-It should also be a tool for thinking through strategic challenges, such as finding ways to extend runway and deciding when to raise your next round of funding (and how much you need to raise).
+At the most basic level, the point of a short- and long-term cash flow forecast is to make sure you understand whether you have enough cash to keep your business up and running.
+But a great forecast does more than just confirm that you have enough working capital to tackle your bills and pay employees.

 There are two main ways to build your cash flow forecast — the direct method and the indirect method.

-• Direct method.
+1. Direct method.
 A direct cash flow forecast typically focuses on short-term projections (90 days or less).
-It uses known/anticipated transactions to provide an accurate view of cash flow for a specific period in time.
+It uses known/anticipated transactions to provide an accurate view of cash flow for a specific forecasting period.

-• Indirect method.
+2. Indirect method.
 An indirect cash flow forecast uses historical data from balance sheets and profit and loss (P&L) statements to project a startup’s long-term cash position.
 As a vital component of P&L management, the indirect method is a common part of budgeting processes.
 Startup leaders run cash flow projections using this method to see how strategic plans will impact bank balances.
-However, it’s less accurate than the direct method because it extends further out into the future and there is less established history at most startups.
-But it’s less accurate than the direct method because it extends further out into the future and there is less established history at most startups.
+However, it’s less accurate than the direct method because it extends further into the future, and there is less established history at most startups.

 Business leaders typically look at cash flow forecasts at the end of each month.
-However, startups can benefit from daily or weekly reviews of cash flow because they evolve so rapidly.
+However, startups and small business owners can benefit from daily or weekly reviews of cash flow because they evolve so rapidly.

 Cash Flow Statement Must-Haves for Clean Projections

 A reliable cash flow statement is the basis for any effective forecast.
-Before you try to forecast cash inflows and outflows in your business, make sure you nail down the basics of this piece of the traditional 3 statement financial model.
+Before you try to forecast cash inflows and outflows in your business, make sure you nail down the basics of this piece of the traditional three-statement financial model.

 cash flow statement in Mosaic